-Below are four basic principles to dividend investing, I’ve underlined a key word in two.
+Below are four basic principles to dividend investing that every dividend investor should be aware of, I’ve underlined a key word in two.
 Principles #2 and #4 are far and away the most important, why?
 Because these are the two that an active dividend investor can exercise the most control over, and they offer the smart dividend investor the ability to increase capital gains when dividends are increasing while avoiding capital losses when dividends are decreasing.
 What matters more than a dividend increase or reduction is the capital gain you can capture or loss you avoid up to 1-year before the announcement is made.

 In this piece we are going to show proof for each of the tenets and offer some basic principles to help smart dividend investors make smart dividend decisions.
 This article will lean heavily on a Fidelity white paper published in 2012.

 Dividend cuts are bad when they happen: But research has shown that a well anticipated dividend cut does not have the same negative impact as an unexpected dividend cut.
 In other words, it’s the surprise that is bad.
 There are even cases of stock prices rising immediately following a dividend cut.
 There are typically two reasons for this; (1) the company has found a more productive use of cash and has proven this to investors who are now willing to value the stock higher given a higher return by from reinvestment; and (2) the dividend cut was already fully priced into the stock, and the effect of not cutting would result in decreased financial capacity, so the dividend results in a preservation of capital which is seen as a positive thing by investors.
 Despite these two situations, by and large dividend cuts bring lower stock prices and smart dividend investors should avoid stocks likely to cut their divvy’s, one way to avoid painful dividend cuts is by signing up for the SmartDividendStocks.com email.